LewisScally/z-docdemo-4ond/content/en/_index.md

       - subtitle: Productivity
         subtitlePosition: center
         description: >-
-          Improve, and accelrate your business.
+          Improve, and accelerate your business.
 From sales process, to internal meetinmgs, the benefits of video are vast.
         image: images/section/root-server.png
         color: white